x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/recipients/room-mailboxes.md

 > [!IMPORTANT]
 > Room mailboxes should never be set as the organizer of a meeting, nor should room mailboxes be accessed directly by users in order to make changes to a meeting.
 Rooms should only be added to meetings in the Attendee or Location fields.
 Otherwise you will override the Resource Booking Assistant (RBA), which manages and processes all calendar items sent to the room mailbox, and unexpected errors may occur.
 If your organization has one or more users who need to manage a room and its mailbox, then assign users to the room as resource delegates for the room mailbox, as described later in this article.
 When a delegate is assigned, all items sent to the room's mailbox will be directed to the booking delegate, who can then accept or decline from their own Inbox.
 If your organization wants to use a room mailbox like a team calendar, consider using Exchange's shared calendar features.

-If you want to learn about the types of recipients that are available in Exchange 2016, check out [Recipients](recipients.md).
+If you want to learn about the types of recipients that are available in Exchange Server, check out [Recipients](recipients.md).
 For info about another type of resource mailbox, check out [Manage equipment mailboxes](equipment-mailboxes.md).

 ## What do you need to know before you begin?

 - Estimated time to complete: 5 minutes.

-- To open the Exchange admin center (EAC), see [Exchange admin center in Exchange 2016](../architecture/client-access/exchange-admin-center.md).
+- To open the Exchange admin center (EAC), see [Exchange admin center in Exchange Server](../architecture/client-access/exchange-admin-center.md).
 To open the Exchange Management Shell, see [Open the Exchange Management Shell](http://technet.microsoft.com/library/63976059-25f8-4b4f-b597-633e78b803c0.aspx).

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the"Recipient Provisioning Permissions" section in the [Recipients Permissions](../permissions/feature-permissions/recipient-permissions.md) topic.